 Sculpture and ceramics have had a close relationship throughout the 20th and 21st centuries.
-This exhibition will celebrate Wakefield’s progressive approach to collecting ceramics since the 1930s and will shine a light on artists exploring the sculptural possibilities of this versatile medium.
+This exhibition celebrates Wakefield’s progressive approach to collecting ceramics since the 1930s and will shine a light on artists exploring the sculptural possibilities of this versatile medium.

-On display will be some of the earliest ceramics to join the collection by Michael Cardew and Samuel Haile.
-A number of works from the 1950s – a particularly rich period for British studio ceramics – will be shown by artists including Hans Coper, Bernard and Janet Leach, and Lucie Rie.
+On display are some of the earliest ceramics to join the collection by Michael Cardew and Samuel Haile.
+A number of works from the 1950s – a particularly rich period for British studio ceramics – are shown by artists including Hans Coper, Bernard and Janet Leach, and Lucie Rie.